-Nearly a third of people who look something up on Google click the first result first, and over two thirds choose among the first five.
+Want to improve your Google SEO rankings?
+Nearly a third of people who look something up on Google click the first result first, and over two-thirds choose among the first five.
 Only about 5 percent ever click on number six.
 Less than half a percent of searchers ever checks the second page.

-When you take the time to Google something, which result are you most likely to go ahead and click first?
+When you take the time to Google something, which result will you most likely go ahead and click first?

-Optimizing for search results on Google is about as important as making sure you have a web presence to begin with, especially considering more than 81 percent of general queries on the computer and 94 percent on the phone go through the ubiquitous search engine.
+Optimizing for search results on Google is about as important as making sure you have a web presence, especially considering that more than 81 percent of general queries on the computer and 94 percent on the phone go through the ubiquitous search engine.
 Fun fact, the verb “Google” (as in, “Google it”) was named Word of the Year twenty years ago.

-It’s no secret that good SEO is as important as it’s ever been for digital marketers, and given the meteoric rise in ecommerce and the startling pace of digitalization in markets across the globe, it’s fair to say that it’s more important than ever.
+It’s no secret that modern search engine optimization (SEO) is as important as it’s ever been for digital marketers.
+Given the meteoric rise in ecommerce and the startling pace of digitalization in markets across the globe, it’s fair to say that it’s more important than ever.

 If you’re interested in improving your Google SEO this year, you’ll be happy to hear that it is all about more of the same, for the most part.
-Google continues to place emphasis on bringing the best possible results to its users, and it’s on their definition of “best” that we all hinge our efforts.
+Google emphasizes bringing the best possible results to its users, and it’s on their definition of “best” that we all hinge our efforts.
 Key points this year are varied content, search intent, user experience, authority, and how solid your SEO fundamentals are.
 Let’s take a look!

 Leverage Multimedia Content

 Want to rank higher?
 A good first place to start would be to invest in different types of content.
-If you’ve already been producing text content for some time, it may be high time to branch out into graphical content (infographics, social media posts, etc.) and video content (YouTube shorts, TikToks, long-form tutorials, informative videos, etc.).
+Suppose you’ve already been producing text content for some time.
+In that case, it may be time to implement different types of content into your content marketing strategy (infographics, social media posts, etc.) and video content (YouTube shorts, TikToks, long-form tutorials, informative videos, etc.).